 When the connection is in place, and everyone feels seen, and heard, understood, and accepted, family life becomes what you’ve always wanted it to be.

 Start with these 5 pre-breakfast habits of the happiest people and the calmest parents, and talk to me if you’d like to take this work forward.
-The Island of Peace is my membership group where I teach Mindfulness through Nonviolent Communication and offer members 24\7 life & parent coaching, without having to invest in one-on-one coaching.
+Positive Parenting VIP is my membership group where I teach Mindfulness through Nonviolent Communication and offer members 24\7 life & parent coaching, without having to invest in one-on-one coaching.